 Blood transfusions and screening does decrease disease.

-There is one case of transplacental spread and it is the most common transfusion infection in the US. and a pair of cases from transplanted kidneys.
+There is one case of transplacental spread and it is the most common transfusion infection in the US and theere are a pair of cases from transplanted kidneys.

-Most are subclinical or mild.
-In the asplenic or immunoincompetent can be fevers, "flu" like symptoms and hemolytic anemia, thrombocytopenia and a transaminitis, often severe.
+Most infections are subclinical or mild.
+In the asplenic or immunoincompetent there can be fevers, "flu" like symptoms (no cough so how in hell can you have flu like symptoims without the main symptom of flu?), hemolytic anemia, thrombocytopenia and a transaminitis, often severe.
 Can present as fever, splenomegaly, and splenic infarcts (PubMed) as well as splenic rupture (PubMed).

 Asplenic, elderly, or immunocompromised have increased risk for symptomatic infection and complications, such as MOSF and death.